murchandamus/bips/bip-update-process.md

 ### What is the significance of BIPs?

 BIPs do not define what bitcoin is: individual BIPs do not represent bitcoin community consensus or a general recommendation for implementation.
-A BIP represents a personal recommendation by the BIP author to the bitcoin community.
+A BIP represents a personal recommendation by the BIP authors to the bitcoin community.
 Some BIPs may never be adopted.
 Some BIPs may be adopted by one or more bitcoin clients or other related software.
 Some may even end up changing the consensus rules that the bitcoin ecosystem jointly enforces.